An Enfield Walk

 On the right is Gloucester Place (dated 1823).
 Chase Green was granted to the villagers when common land was enclosed.

-Detour into the riverside park on the left.
+Detour into the riverside park on the left and walk through.

 The redundant New River loop was saved in 1890.
-There is a water feature with a sundial.
+The Millennium Fountain with sundial was made by Wendy Taylor.

 Cross Chase Side to Chase Green.